 In 1942, a British forest guard in India made an alarming discovery.
-Some 16,000 feet above sea level, at the bottom of a small valley, was a frozen lake absolutely full of skeletons.
+Some 16,000 feet above sea level, at the bottom of a small valley, was a frozen lake (Roopkund lake) absolutely full of skeletons.

-2. When Alexander the Great was invading India he learned of a Brahmin who lived in the woods.
-He visited him and the Brahmin replied, "You will soon be dead, and then you will own just as much of this earth as will suffice to bury you".
+2. When Alexander the Great was invading India he learned of a Brahmin who lived in the woods visited him and the Brahmin replied, "You will soon be dead, and then you will own just as much of this earth as will suffice to bury you".
 Alexander approved of this sentiment and left him in peace.

 3. The bird Americans call a "turkey" is called an India in Turkey, and a Peru in Portuguese.

 4. After his wife was denied access to a village well by upper caste members, an Indian man named Bapurao Tajne spent 40 days digging his own well by hand.
 It now quenches the thirst of an entire village of Dalit (lower caste).

 5. A lack of toilets costs India more than $50 billion a year, mostly through premature deaths and hygiene-related diseases.

 A 5-year-old boy named Saroo Brierly in India fell asleep on a train and ended up lost and alone in Calcutta.
 He was adopted by an Australian couple and, 25 years later he finally found his way home using Google Maps.

 7. 13 of the 20 most polluted cities in the world are just in India.

 8. During World War 2, India produced the largest volunteer Army in world history, over 2.5 million men.
 Winston Churchill called their bravery "Unsurpassed", with at least 38 Indians awarded the Victoria Cross or the George Cross.

-9. Neerja Bhanot, a 22-year-old Indian air hostess who helped hide 41 American passports aboard a hijacked plane.
+9. In 1986, a 22-year-old Indian air hostess named Neerja Bhanot who helped hide 41 American passports aboard a hijacked plane.
 She died shielding three children from gunfire and was posthumously awarded bravery medals from India, Pakistan, and the United States.